 So, how do you go about determining what is the best diamond color grade for your purchase?
 Well, it really depends on your own preferences, how color sensitive you are and the style of jewelry you are buying.

 Diamonds in the colorless range (D,E,F) appear cool, icy white.
 Due to their relative rarity in nature, these diamonds are priced at a higher premium.
 If money were no object, these are the diamonds I would personally love to get my hands on.

-For diamonds in the near colorless range (G,H,I,J), color tints would be not easier to differentiate as you go down the scale.
-To most untrained eyes, G and H color would face up white and this is the range of diamonds where you get a good balance between icy white appearances and affordable costs.
+For diamonds in the near colorless range (G,H,I,J), their color tints are very hard to differentiate in the face up view.
+To most untrained eyes, the G and H colors would face up white if the diamonds are well cut.

 Did you know that the presence of nitrogen in a diamond’s chemical composition is responsible for its yellowish color?
 Just one part in a million would cause the stone to appear as a K color!